certnanny/sscep/README.md

 ```

 If the CA sends a certificate chain, sscep writes all certificates in the
-order it founds them in reply and names them with an integer prefix
+order it founds them in reply and names them with an integer suffix
 (-number) appended to CACertFile.

 ```bash